Sherrymdx1377/Build-a-Chatbot-to-Analyze-PDF-Documents-Using-LLM/README.md

 # HTML - CSS - Javascript

-We’ve provided a ready-to-use chatbot front-end, built with HTML, CSS, and Javascript.
+A ready-to-use chatbot front-end, built with HTML, CSS, and Javascript.
 HTML structures web content, CSS styles it, and Javascript adds interactivity.
 These technologies create a visually appealing and interactive chatbot interface.

+# Learning Objectives

+- Understand the basics of langchain and AI applications
+- Set up a development environment for building an assistant using Python Flask
+- Implement PDF upload functionality to allow the assistant to understand file input from users
+- Integrate the assistant with OpenAI’s GPT-3 model to give it a high level of intelligence and the ability to understand and respond to user requests
+- (Optional) Understand how to deploy the PDF assistant to a web server for use by a wider audience

+# Prerequisites

+Having knowledge of the basics of HTML/CSS, Javascript, and Python are nice to have but not essential.